-We use Slack on a daily basis (not a cheap plug).
+We use Slack on a daily basis.

 In the service branding sense, Slack have positioned themselves in a rather unique position.
 They understand that communication, generally, is a human experience and that it shouldn’t be bogged down by your typical corporate spiel.

 Get a good look at how they interact with customers through their website and through other forms of communication.
 Noticed what they do differently yet?

 Yeah, they understand that their platform is used by various people within a single business, and therefore have adopted a very open way of communication.

 Language is an important tool in how you brand yourself, only with Slack, it feels like anything is possible which totally aligns with how many businesses (representing countless sectors) seek them out to do business.